-Prerequisite or corequisite: COMM 211.
+Prerequisite: COMM 211, and sophomore standing.

 The purpose of this course is to acquaint students with the study of interpersonal conflict.
 The course will start with a general overview of how scholars view conflict including basic definitions of conflict, the positive aspects of conflict, and some important theories pertaining to interpersonal conflict.
 The course will then cover best practices for conflict communication.
 By the end of the course, the student should have a basic understanding of what conflict is, how scholars study interpersonal conflict, and how to effectively use communication strategies to address their own, and others' conflict episodes.